Rays314/LinebotSample/README.md

 # ConcertBot
-It is a line chatbot written in Google Apps Script (Javascript) with Google sheet as its backend.
+It is a LINE chatbot written in Google Apps Script (Javascript) with Google sheet as its backend.
 It features that it works properly without the Google Apps Script editor.

 ## Table of Contents
 <details open>